 - (a) General requirements.
 Students shall be awarded one credit for successful completion of this course.
 This course is recommended for students in Grade 8 or 9.
-Prerequisite: Mathematics, Grade 8 or its equivalent. - (b) Introduction. - (1) The desire to achieve educational excellence is the driving force behind the Texas essential knowledge and skills for mathematics, guided by the college and career readiness standards.
-By embedding statistics, probability, and finance, while focusing on fluency and solid understanding, Texas will lead the way in mathematics education and prepare all Texas students for the challenges they will face in the 21st century. - (2)The process standards describe ways in which students are expected to engage in the content.
-The placement of the process standards at the beginning of the knowledge and skills listed for each grade and course is intentional.
+Prerequisite: Mathematics, Grade 8 or its equivalent. - (b) Introduction. - (1) The desire to achieve educational excellence is the driving force behind the Texas essential challenges they will face in the 21st century. - The process standards describe ways in which students are expected to engage in the content.
+The (2)placement of the process standards at the beginning of the knowledge and skills listed for each grade and course is intentional.
 The process standards weave the other knowledge and skills together so that students may be successful problem solvers and use mathematics efficiently and effectively in daily life.
 The process standards are integrated at every grade level and course.
 When possible, students will apply mathematics to problems arising in everyday life, society, and the workplace.
 Students will use a problem-solving model that incorporates analyzing given information, formulating a plan or strategy, determining a solution, justifying the solution, and evaluating the problem-solving process and the reasonableness of the solution.
 Students will select appropriate tools such as real objects, manipulatives, paper and pencil, and technology and techniques such as mental math, estimation, and number sense to solve problems.
 Students will effectively communicate mathematical ideas, reasoning, and their implications using multiple representations such as symbols, diagrams, graphs, and language.
 Students will use mathematical relationships to generate solutions and make connections and predictions.
 Students will analyze mathematical relationships to connect and communicate mathematical ideas.
 Students will display, explain, or justify mathematical ideas and arguments using precise mathematical language in written or oral communication.